Home Equity FAQs

-- The monthly payment amount is based on the outstanding balance and may include principal and interest, or interest only.
+- The monthly payment amount is based on the outstanding balance and will include principal and interest.

 - The term includes a draw period followed by a repayment period.
 During the draw period, you can borrow as much or as little as you need, whenever you need it.

 - As you repay your outstanding balance, the available credit amount is replenished.
 This means the amount you can borrow increases, up to your credit limit.